magicmonty/blog/contents/articles/screencast-video-store-refactoring-kata/index.md

-title: Screencast - Video store refactoring kata
+title: Screencast: Video store refactoring kata
 author: magicmonty
 date: 2012-06-29 22:59
 template: article.jade
 category: Screencast, Software Craftsmanship

 This is the video store refactoring kata from the book “Refactoring: Improving the Design of Existing Code” by Martin Fowler, Kent Beck, John Brant and William Opdyke.